The Eighteenth Angel: Release

-The film was produced and released by Rysher Entertainment, who went defunct in 1999.
+The film was produced and released by Rysher Entertainment, which went defunct in 1999.
 Their library is now owned by Paramount Global.

 On August 19, 1998, the film received a Japanese LaserDisc release by Pony Canyon.
 In some areas, The Eighteenth Angel was distributed on home media by 20th Century Fox Home Entertainment.

 Reception

 Nathan Rabin of The A.V.
 Club was critical of film writing that the "mixture of the Satanic and the mundane results in a number of conceits and juxtapositions generally more silly than terrifying" and that it fails "to create the atmosphere of Old Testament dread that the material so desperately needs."